Kernix13/dns-records/cPanel.md

 ### Applications

-I can't find a link for this section in cPanel, though it the features seem to be under a heading of _Softaculous AppsInstaller_.
+I can't find a link for this section in cPanel, though the features seem to be under a heading of _Softaculous AppsInstaller_.
 There are too many here to go over one by one, so check the ones pertinent to you for how to use them.

 **Scripts** (14 total):